mohammad-dabour/dummyProject/README.md

 Thigs to watch out:
-*  file has placeholders, replace with what fitting your need. you can divide the playbook and remanage things using roles, there is a lot of improvment space for this dummy project!.
+*  [This ansible inventory] file has placeholders, replace with what fitting your need. you can divide the playbook and remanage things using roles, there is a lot of improvment space for this dummy project!.
 My main focus was about understanding how concourse ci is working.

  I have read concourse official docoumentation mainly  however in addition to the official docoumentation  i think [this one was helpful too]